scott2403/scott2403.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-  Hi!
+  Hello!
 I am a fourth year Harvard math graduate student.
 My advisor is Mike Hopkins.
   Before grad school, I did my undergraduate at UT Austin with Dan Freed.

   I work in both math and physics, mostly in between.